-Mercury Press International serves publications including the Wall Street Journal and El Mundo, Spain’s second-largest national newspaper and the world’s largest circulation Spanish-language periodical.
-They've appeared on the covers and pages of National Geographic, USA Today, Men's Health, Outdoors, Santa Barbara Magazine, Glamour (Spain), ELLE (Spain), GEO, and others.
+Mercury Press International serves publications including the Wall Street Journal and El País, Spain’s largest national newspaper.
+They've appeared on the covers and pages of National Geographic, USA Today, Men's Health, Outdoors, Glamour (Spain), ELLE (Spain), GEO, and others.
 Here are some clips of published work.

 Isaac Hernandez is a master at making people feel comfortable in front of the camera and creating beautiful images.
 His photographs, videos and stories have been published in hundreds of print and online magazines and newspapers around the world, from Cosmopolitan and National Geographic Traveler to ESPN and The Wall Street Journal.

 His experience in film (as director of photography, producer, editor and director), theater, design and conceptual art round up his artistic vision.
 He’s also passionate about education, volunteering to teach photography and art at local public schools.
 Isaac has written four plays in collaboration with kids, producing and directing three of them.
 He holds a BA in Film from Brooks Institute, with studies in history and art at Madrid's Universidad Complutense and at Santa Barbara City College.
 He was born and raised in Madrid in a publishing family, and speaks fluent English and Spanish, plus Italian and Portuguese.